Babies can seem incredibly heavy if you carry them around all day, but for a busy mom, there isn’t much choice.

 A baby carrier would have prevented that situation.
 The lady wouldn’t have been able to get her chip crumbs all over my baby that way.
 That protection from strangers is a great reason to wear your baby, especially in crowds where you don’t want to lose sight of your baby for a minute.

 Pushing a stroller around some places can be difficult.
 If you’re on a crowded sidewalk, you can struggle to find enough room to wheel that stroller through the crowd.

 Going for a hike can be a problem too.
 Trying to get through the grass, uneven trails and slopes you’ll encounter can give both you and your baby a really bumpy ride.
-With a baby carrier, your baby will get a smooth ride.
+With a hiking carrier, your baby will get a smooth ride.

 19. It’s Easier to Exercise and Lose Weight

 As every mom out there knows, that baby weight doesn’t magically fall off in the delivery room.

 It took you nine months to pack on the pounds and it’s going to take a long time to take them off too.
 The big problem with losing the weight is that you have no time to do it.
 Every waking minute is spent with your baby.

 To start torching some calories, exercising while babywearing is a godsend.
 You can go out for long walks without worrying if there are sidewalks the way you have to with strollers.
 You can walk through the grass if you have to with your baby carrier, while wheeling a stroller through the grass has you sweating and breathing hard in a minute or two.
 You’re limited where you can go with a stroller.
 It’s much easier just to strap on your carrier, grab your baby and go.